Structure of neutron stars in massive scalar-tensor gravity: Formalism

 and where $\epsilon$ is the specific internal energy.
 Inserting the Einstein frame metric (\ref{eq:lineelement}) and the energy momentum tensor (\ref{eq:mom}) into the field equations (\ref{eq:barG})-(\ref{eq:barT}), we obtain the set of differential equations

 In order to close this set of equations, we need to relate the pressure and internal energy to the baryon density.
 In this work, we use cold polytropic EOSs with exponent $\Gamma$,

 The internal energy is then determined by the first law of thermodynamics $dE=\dbar Q-pdV$ for adiabatic processes with $\dbar Q=0$.
-For a total baryon number $N$, the specific internal energy and baryon density are given by $\epsilon = E/N$ and $\rho = N/V$, respectively, and the first law results in
+For a total baryon number $N$ and mass per baryon $m_b$, the specific internal energy and baryon density are given by $\epsilon = E/(Nm_b)$ and $\rho = m_b N/V$, respectively, and the first law results in

 The set of equations (\ref{eq:Phi})-(\ref{eq:eta}) can then be solved subject to the boundary conditions

 The computation of solutions to this problem is complicated by three issues, which we list in increasing order of difficulty. \begin{itemize} \item [(i)] The boundary conditions are specified at different locations of the domain, so that we have a {\em two-point-boundary-value problem}. \item [(ii)] For realistic values of the polytropic exponent $\Gamma$, the pressure will reach zero at a finite radius $R_S$; at this point, we need to match to an exterior solution with vanishing baryon density $\rho$. \item [(iii)] The asymptotic behaviour of the scalar field near infinity is determined by the scalar mass $\mu$ and is given by